mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [CraftingRecipe](#T-ParquetClassLibrary-Crafts-CraftingRecipe 'ParquetClassLibrary.Crafts.CraftingRecipe') should never themselves use [ICraftingRecipeEdit](#T-ParquetClassLibrary-EditorSupport-ICraftingRecipeEdit 'ParquetClassLibrary.EditorSupport.ICraftingRecipeEdit').
+By design, subtypes of [CraftingRecipe](#T-ParquetClassLibrary-Crafts-CraftingRecipe 'ParquetClassLibrary.Crafts.CraftingRecipe') should never themselves use [ICraftingRecipeEdit](#T-ParquetClassLibrary-EditorSupport-ICraftingRecipeEdit 'ParquetClassLibrary.EditorSupport.ICraftingRecipeEdit').
 ICraftingRecipeEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-EditorSupport-ICraftingRecipeEdit-Ingredients'></a>